mettaseva/digitalgarden/src/site/notes/To-Do.md

 - Custom sort order for files/folders is NOT displaying?
 - No embeds for YouTube videos?
 Substack subscribe forms?
 - White Theme <- <font color="#ff0000">Where to view themes?</font>
-- Plans to add sliding panels?
+- Plans to add the following features:
+	- Sliding panels?
+	- Collapsible headings?
 - TOC?
 - Search?
 - Where does the publish flag display?